Prince Ōtsu

+Life

 His mother was Princess Ōta whose father was Emperor Tenji.
 He was therefore the younger full-blood brother of Princess Ōku.
-His consort was Princess Yamanobe, daughter of Emperor Tenji, thus his cousin.
-His life is known from the Nihon Shoki, and his personality emerges through such poetry anthologies as Kaifūsō and Man'yōshū.
+His consort was Princess Yamanobe, daughter of Emperor Tenji, thus his aunt.

-As a poet, Ōtsu is best known for the letters he exchanged with Lady Ishikawa.

-Prince Ōtsu was a popular and able figure who was a likely successor of his father to the imperial throne, but was forced to commit suicide after false charges of rebellion were laid against him by Empress Jitō in order to promote her own son, Prince Kusakabe, to the position of crown prince.
+A popular and highly capable figure, Prince Ōtsu was positioned as the likely successor to the imperial throne, but was executed after false charges were laid against him by Empress Jitō in order to promote her own son, Prince Kusakabe, to the position of crown prince.
+Kusakabe himself died suddenly in 689.